ppissias/xsrpcj/README.md

 		public MessageResponse requestResponseCallback(MessageRequest request, 	ExampleRequestResponseCallbackServerCallback callback);
 	}

 It is the kind of interface that you would expect, according to the service description.
-Notice that you receive a callback interface on method `requestResponseCallback` that you can use in order to asynchronously responses to the caller.
+Notice that you receive a callback object on method `requestResponseCallback` that you can use in order to asynchronously responses to the caller.
 The underlying implementation is automatically generated and will route back the reply to the client callback handler on the client side.

 That's it !

+## Examples

+Download the xsrpcj examples project which contains several examples on using xsrpcj

 ## Compiling